TACC/containers_at_tacc/docs/containerize-your-code/docker_build.rst

    ...

-If you need to rename your image, you can either re-tag it with `docker tag`, or you can remove and rebuild it with `docker rmi`.
+If you need to rename your image, you can either re-tag it with `docker tag`, or you can remove it with `docker rmi` and build it again.
 Issue each of the commands on an empty command line to find out usage information.

 **Test the Image**

 We can test a newly-built image two ways: interactively and non-interactively.
-In interactive testing, we will use Docker run to start a shell inside the image, just like we did when we were building it.
+In interactive testing, we will use `docker run` to start a shell inside the image, just like we did when we were building it interactively.
 The difference this time is that we are NOT mounting the code inside with the `-v` flag, because the code is already in the container:

 .. code-block:: bash